-I am the Managing Director of YuPass Canada Immigration Inc. I am also a Regulated Canadian Immigration Consultant, who is officially recognized by the government of Canada.
+I am the Managing Director of YuPass Canada Immigration Inc. I am a Regulated Canadian Immigration Consultant, who is officially recognized by the government of Canada.
+I am also a member of CAPIC (Canadian Association Of Professional Immigration Consultants).
 Before I get the chance to meet you, please let me introduce a little more about myself.

 Kawagoe, Saitama, is a half hour train ride from Tokyo and with many old architectures along the streets called Koedo, which literally means Small Edo – a very famous tourist destination.
 This is the place where I grew up.
 I was raised in a family of 5 along with 2 younger sisters.
 My family is opened-minded and welcomed many visitors including foreigners.

 When I was in junior high school, I remember my English teacher taught us to sing the Beatles songs, which started my interest in foreign cultures.

 I majored in law at the Asia University in Tokyo.
 During my second year in University I went to study abroad so I transferred to the University of Washington in Ellensburg, Washington State, USA.
 That was my very first experience living in a foreign country.

 After graduation, I started my first full time job at a major tourism company called Kinki Nippon Tourist, Club Tourism.
 I was then assigned to the Canadian Division of this company.

 I was given many travel opportunities to visit 25 countries including Canada during my 4 years’ tenure at the company.
 During that period of time, I planned and led multiple tours to come to Canada, thus giving me the chance to see many beautiful places including the colorful maple leaves in eastern Canada, and breathtaking Northern lights in the Yellow Knife and Fort McMurray.
 These experiences had changed my expectations and values I originally had in Japan.